 Program Overview

-PLEASE NOTE: If you are interested in a program that will prepare you with the admission requirements you need to apply to a one-year certificate or two-year diploma health sciences program, apply to George Brown’s Pre-Health Sciences Pathway to Certificates and Diplomas (A109) program.
+Please note: If you're aiming to fulfill the admission prerequisites needed to apply to a one-year certificate or two-year diploma health sciences program, apply to our Pre-Health Sciences Pathway to Certificates and Diplomas (A109) program.

 Full Description

-George Brown College’s Pre-Health Sciences Pathway to Advanced Diplomas and Degrees (A108) program will prepare you for entry for a variety of college or university health sciences programs.
+George Brown Polytechnic's Pre-Health Sciences Pathway to Advanced Diplomas and Degrees (A108) one-year certificate program will prepare you for admission into a variety of college or university health sciences programs.

-This full-time program is designed to prepare you for the academic requirements of an advanced diploma or degree-level program both within George Brown and with several partner institutions.
-Classes are scheduled Monday to Friday, 8 a.m. to 6 p.m., and will both strengthen existing and build new knowledge and skills in:
+This exciting full-time program will equip you with the academic requirements needed for an advanced diploma or degree-level program, both within George Brown and with several partner institutions.

 - communication